macder/wfv-validation/README.md

 WFV adheres to ***filter but don't escape on input.***

 The responsibility of form validation is filtering input as defined by a set of rules and constraints.
-Deciding how that data will be used and its path through the system is outside the scope of gatekeeping.
+Deciding how that data will be used and its path through the system is outside the scope of gate keeping.

 Encoding should happen at the time when some context requires it, e.g output to external systems - database, API endpoint, etc. What use is `mysqli_real_escape_string` when rendered in a markup template?
 Context dictates the encoding, validation filters.